carlosqas/CRCCalculator/README.md

 # CRCCalculator
-C# program that calculates CRC8 for byte array
+C# program that calculates CRC8 for byte array.